Redislabs-Solution-Architects/json-search-demo/README.md

 # Redis JSON and Search Webinar
-This is the publicly available repo for MS Learn Level 300 workshop containing presentation links and workshop outline
+This is the publicly available repo for RediSearch and JSON webinar with query problems and answers

 **Prerequisites:**
 - Azure Subscription